neo-ngd/NEO-Tutorial/en/5-network/README.md

 ```
 Communication with other NEO nodes is via TCP or via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).
 The advantage of using WebSockets is that you could connect to a NEO node with a web browser.
 In this tutorial we will use TCP.

-The header contains a 4 byte magic, which stands for "Ant" (little-endian), the name that was used before the NEO rebranding.
+The header contains a 4 bytes magic, which stands for "Ant" (little-endian), the name that was used before the NEO rebranding.
 The testnet uses slightly different magic bytes, so that messages can be distinguished between mainnet and testnet.

 ---
 **Exercise 1**: